By: Team-F13-2 Since: Sep 2019 Licence: MIT

 |

-We chose alternative 1 because there can be multiple instances of Food
+We chose alternative 1 because there can be multiple instances of Food with different Name but same Category.
+For

 example, an instance of Chicken Rice from a Chinese stall may be different from an instance of Chicken Rice from an Indian